This section of the Application Guide covers:

 - enter one keyword from the course title and select your course from the list; or

-- type in the course code, which is available on the course page.
+- type in the course code, which is available in 'Key facts' section of each course page.

 You will only be able to select courses that are still open to applications.
 If you don't see the course you're searching for in the list, check the course page to make sure that it is still open for the current admissions cycle.

-If you start another application, the application form will automatically fill in some of the information you have already provided.
+If you start another application, the application form will automatically fill in most of the information you have already provided.

 Can I apply again to the same course?

-If the department confirms that you can apply again, you must submit a separate application with all required supporting documents and references, and pay an application fee for both applications.
+If the department confirms that you can apply again, you must submit a separate application with all required supporting documents and references, and pay an application fee for the second application.

 Our online application system does not permit an applicant to apply twice for the same course.
-If the academic department authorises a second application, it will inform Graduate Admissions and a link will be sent to you via email which enables you to create this new application.
+Therefore, if the academic department authorises a second application, it will inform Graduate Admissions and a link will be sent to you via email which enables you to create this new application.

 Deleting or cancelling applications

 You will not be able to delete your application yourself after you have submitted it.
-Your application will be automatically deleted at the end of the following admissions cycle.
+Unsuccessful or incomplete applications will be automatically deleted at the end of the following admissions cycle.

-If you wish to withdraw your application after submitting it, you should contact Graduate Admissions and we will arrange this on your behalf.
-Once your request for a withdrawal has been processed, you will receive an automated notification email.
+If you wish to withdraw your application after submitting it, you should contact Graduate Admissions from the email address registered on your application and we will arrange this on your behalf.
+Once your request for a withdrawal has been processed, this will be confirmed by email.

 Your application fee is non-refundable, even if you withdraw your application before it has been assessed by the academic department.